-When the Immediate Update Enable bit is set (IUE = 1), any write to the Duty Cycle registers will update the new duty cycle value immediately.
+When the Immediate Update Enable bit is set (IUE = 1), any write to the Duty Cycle registers updates the new duty cycle value immediately.
 This feature gives the option to the user to allow immediate updates of the active PWM Duty Cycle registers instead of waiting for the end of the current time base period.
-System stability is improved in closed loop servo applications by reducing the delay between system observation and the issuance of system corrective commands when immediate updates are enabled (IUE = 1).
+System stability is improved in closed-loop servo applications by reducing the delay between system observation and the issuance of system corrective commands when immediate updates are enabled.

-If the PWM output is active at the time the new duty cycle is written and the new duty cycle is less than the current time base value, the PWM pulse width will be shortened.
-If the PWM output is active at the time the new duty cycle is written and the new duty cycle is greater than the current time base value, the PWM pulse width will be lengthened.
+If the PWM output is active at the time the new duty cycle is written, and the new duty cycle is less than the current time base value, the PWM pulse width is shortened.

+If the PWM output is active at the time the new duty cycle is written, and the new duty cycle is greater than the current time base value, the PWM pulse width is lengthened.

-If the PWM output is inactive at the time the new duty cycle is written and the new duty cycle is greater than the current time base value, the PWM output will become active immediately and will remain active for the new written duty cycle value.
+If the PWM output is inactive at the time the new duty cycle is written, and the new duty cycle is greater than the current time base value, the PWM output becomes active immediately and remains active for the new written duty cycle value.